 - 40. For the WBG to have the maximum impact, all of its institutions must work together to provide development solutions.
-The new approach will address many of the challenges that in the past have made it difficult to fully coordinate the activities of the different WBG institutions.
-All SCDs, CPFs, and CENs will be joint WBG products approved by the Managements of all institutions.
-However, in any country the level of engagement of each institution will be determined by the unique country challenges and opportunities (including opportunities for private sector development and investment) and by each individual WBG institution's ability to engage.
-In countries where two or more WBG institutions are engaged and pursuing complementary goals in the same sector, teams may prepare a joint implementation plan.
-This management tool will help coordinate activities of the different institutions to ensure that they are directed, sequenced, and resourced to have the maximum sustainable impact in pursuit of the twin goals and the country's competitiveness.
+The new approach will address many of the challenges that in the past have made it difficult to fully coordinate the activities of the different institutions.
+All SCDs, CPFs and CENs will be joint WBG products approved by Managements of all institutions.
+However, the level of engagement of each institution in any country will be determined by the unique country challenges and opportunities and on each individual WBG institution's ability to engage.
+In countries where two or more WBG institutions are heavily engaged and pursuing complementary goals in the same sector, teams may prepare a joint implementation plan.
+This management tool will help coordinate activities of the different institutions to ensure that they are directed, sequenced and resourced to have the maximum impact in pursuit of the twin goals.
 In countries with significant IFC and MIGA engagement, these institutions may chair or co-chair the SCD and CPF reviews. - 41.
 In the CAS process, coordination between WBG institutions was sometimes ad hoc and depended to a degree on the individual teams.
-To ensure that there will be an appropriate level of coordination in all cases, the WBG is establishing regional coordination mechanisms: regular meetings of regional management from the IFC, Bank, and MIGA, which will review the pipeline of SCDs and CPFs and determine the appropriate level of engagement for each institution.
-These meetings can also identify where supplementary joint implementation planning mechanisms are needed and which SCD and CPF reviews will be chaired or co-chaired by the IFC or MIGA.
+To ensure that there will be an appropriate level of coordination in all cases, the WBG is establishing regional coordination mechanisms.
+These will be quarterly meetings of regional management from the IFC, Bank and MIGA, which will review the pipeline of SCDs and CPFs and determine the appropriate level of engagement for each institution.
+These meetings can also identify where joint implementation plans are needed and which SCD and CPF reviews will be chaired or co-chaired by the IFC or MIGA.